kosma/minmea/README.md

 Simply add ``minmea.[ch]`` to your project, ``#include "minmea.h"`` and you're good to go.

+Alternatively for projects built with `meson`, add this repository in the `subprojects` directory and add minmea_dep as a dependency of your project.

 ## Running unit tests

 Building and running the tests requires the following: